Key strategies that overcome stagnant high school sales

 With the right preparation, every group can succeed.
 Everyone has their own unique challenges; however there are specific things that successful groups do that help them overcome these obstacles.

-2. Strong Fundraising Sponsors
+2. High School Fundraising Ideas for Sponsors

 Every good school fundraiser starts with a strong sponsor.
 Sponsors that actually expect their group members to sell will always experience greater financial success.
 We’ve worked with many high school groups over the years and have found this to be a key factor.